alphagov/verify-local-matching-service-example/README.md

 This example local matching service uses a SQL database.
 Refer to the [database schema](/docs/schema.png) for details.

-All SQL has been written for Postgres and has not been tested with any engine.
+All SQL has been written for Postgres and has not been tested with any other engine.

 ### Matching strategy